DragonPrime10/CryptoCracking/README.md

 ## Creating the top module

 With the control logic finished, we moved onto the top module.
 Essentially this entailed calling the different functions in a specified order.
-We essentially referred to another diagram (albeit a less detailed one that the one for the control logic) as our basis, and moved on from there.
+We essentially referred to another diagram (albeit a less detailed one than the one for the control logic) as our basis, and moved on from there.
 After testing, we managed to create something that worked:

 ```
 module top (input logic clk, Start, reset, input logic [63:0] plaintext, ciphertext, output logic [55:0] count, output logic [63:0] Key, output logic FoundKeyNum);